Moving to Germany?

 In the following you will find a short overview of the different modes of transport available within Germany.
 For more detailed information on driving, owning a car, trains, and various types of public transport, please consult our section on Transport and Driving in Germany.

 Germany offers a variety of beautiful old cities, historic landmarks, and breathtaking scenery.
 It is thus certainly worthwhile to take a trip across the country.
 Its geographical diversity in particular will amaze you, from the mountainous Alps region up to the vast flatlands of Schleswig-Holstein.

 There are a variety of transportation options, which can bring you to these wonderful sites.
 Germany is famous for its Autobahn, where car fanatics can speed along without restriction.
-Were you aware that there are over 644,000 kilometers of highways and rural roads in Germany?
+Were you aware that there are over 645,000 kilometers of highways and rural roads in Germany?
 Getting from one city to the next by car should not prove to be a problem at all.
 The road network is well-maintained and does not lack in traffic signs and signposts.

 If you prefer to gaze at the scenery while traveling through Germany, trains will be your best bet.
 The German train company Deutsche Bahn does not only serve tourists and Germans visiting other cities, but it is essential for thousands of commuters travelling to work every day.

 This does not come as a surprise since there are nearly 42,000 kilometers of railroad tracks that zigzag across the country.
 The Bahn has become increasingly more expensive over the years.
 Fortunately, it offers some good alternatives in the form of group tickets, weekend fares, or discounts on monthly commuter tickets.

 It may also be more relaxing than driving a car for longer trips, as the different types of trains offer various levels of comfort.
 This depends on your budget, of course.
 Another positive aspect about the Bahn is that they often cooperate with other countries’ train companies, such as those of Switzerland or Austria, in providing special offers for cross-country trips.